Scaredycat: Death

 Despite her suspicions about her superiors, Scaredycat remained on the team.
 Later, she began flirting with Scatterbrain and provoked him by inviting him to read her thoughts.
 At some point, she finally kissed Scatterbrain and the two began forming a romance.
 With his clairsentience, Scatterbrain knew she would be the next one to die of the Morituri effect, and informed her of the fact.
 Scaredycat faced the news quite stoically, stressing that she does not fear anything, including death.
 Her romance with Scatterbrain was cut short when he slipped into a self-induced coma.

 The team then went on a mission in the Serengeti, in Africa, attacking some Hordians who were slaughtering animals there.
-Experiencing surges of power, Scaredycat began realizing that her time was up and used her surge to kill the Hordians, before passing away.
+Experiencing surges of power, Scaredycat began realizing that her time was up and used her surge to kill the Hordians, before dying.
 She was seen in afterlife, being led by another spirit to meet the Morituri that had fallen before her.